hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `microsoft_defender` block supports the following:

 * `log_analytics_workspace_id` - (Required) Specifies the ID of the Log Analytics Workspace where the audit logs collected by Microsoft Defender should be sent to.

 ---

-A `metrics_profile` block supports the following:

-* `cost_analysis_enabled` - (Optional) Should cost analysis be enabled for this Kubernetes Cluster?
-Defaults to `false`.
-The `sku_tier` must be set to `Standard` or `Premium` to enable this feature.
-Enabling this will add Kubernetes Namespace and Deployment details to the Cost Analysis views in the Azure portal.

----